elammertsma/SmartHome_MotionSensor_RPi/README.md

 # Step 5: Run on Boot

-This step is optional if you'd like for this python script to run at boot.
-If you're going to use this as a motion sensor (semi-)permenantly, you should definitely do this!
+If you're going to use this as a motion sensor (semi-)permenantly, this is necessary!
+In that case, we want our script to run anytime the Pi reboots (for example if it gets unplugged or the power goes out).

 - Open a Terminal
 - We're going to set the boot script to include our python script.
 We do this in /etc/rc.local, which runs at every boot.
-If we did this in /home/pi/.bashrc, it would run every time you log in to a terminal as 'pi' instead, which isn't what we want.
-Since we want this script to run unattended as a motion sensor, we want it to run every time the pi boots up, even if no one logs in.
+Another option is to do this in /home/pi/.bashrc, but then it would only run when you log in to a terminal as 'pi' instead, which isn't what we want.
+Since we want this script to run unattended as a motion sensor, we want it to run in the background every time the pi boots up, even if no one logs in.
 - Enter:
 ```sudo nano /etc/rc.local```
 - Arrow down to the bottom of the file.